 Also, HaloSep can be adapted to varied sizes of incineration plants and can be built locally.

 ‘The HaloSep process offers a clear benefit to any city or municipality that relies on incinerating household waste to generate electricity or district heating,’ said Staffan Svensson, President of HaloSep AB.
-‘To receive this award confirms what we already knew; HaloSep makes a real difference to society.’
+‘To receive confirms what we already knew; HaloSep makes a real difference to society.’

 The project supports the EU’s Waste Framework Directive, which calls on Member States to recycle 50% of their municipal and 70% of their construction waste.
 It also contributes to the EU’s Circular Economy Action Plan, a key element of the European Green Deal.